 Surgery, radiation therapy, and chemotherapy are all effective treatments for Stage 1 malignant mesothelioma.
 Most mesothelioma doctors recommend that the patient use a combination of two treatments for the best results.

-Multimodal therapy is more effective than a single type of mesothelioma treatment because, after surgery, there is a chance that some cancerous cells may linger behind.
+Multimodal therapy is more effective than a single type of mesothelioma treatment because, after surgery, there is a chance that some cancerous cells will linger behind.
 Chemotherapy and radiation therapy are used to help eliminate any remaining cancerous cells.

 If you’re in Stage 1 and your overall health isn’t quite good enough, or if the tumor is in a dangerous area in the body, you may not be eligible for surgery.
 In instances such as these, chemotherapy and radiation therapy may be used in combination instead.

 Stage 1 Prognosis

 Since mesothelioma is in it earliest stages of development during Stage 1, the prognosis for victims is favorable.
 The younger the patient and the better the health of the patient, the chances of survival increases.
 Young and healthy patients respond the best to treatment, making their prognosis stronger than any other group.

 Even in its earliest stages, each case of mesothelioma is different and your situation may not be the same as another victim in the same stage.

 Getting Legal Help

 Remember to fill out our from to get your free Financial Compensation Packet, with information on top asbestos and mesothelioma lawyers in your area.
 Keep in mind that if you’ve been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for considerable compensation.
 For additional assistance, contact us at 800-793-4540.